-The verdict can be changed only if a court rules the judge misapplied law, Phelps says
+Verdict can be changed only if a court rules the judge misapplied law, CNN legal analyst says

-A judge sentenced Pistorius to five years in prison last week after finding the double-amputee track star guilty of culpable homicide, or negligent killing, in the shooting death of his girlfriend, Reeva Steenkamp.
+A judge sentenced Pistorius to five years in prison on October 21 after finding the double-amputee track star guilty of culpable homicide, or negligent killing, in the death of Reeva Steenkamp.
+Prosecutors originally took Pistorius to trial on a murder charge.

 Pistorius acknowledged shooting Steenkamp in February 2013.
-Prosecutors claim he wanted to kill her; Pistorius said he mistook her for an intruder and her killing was a tragic accident.
+Prosecutors said he wanted to kill her; Pistorius said he mistook her for an intruder and her killing was a tragic accident.

-Prosecutors are arguing that Judge Thokozile Masipa misinterpreted a complex South African standard defining a technical form of intent that proved to be a central aspect of the case, Phelps said.
+Prosecutors are arguing that Judge Thokozile Masipa misinterpreted a complex South African standard defining a technical form of intent that proved to be a central aspect of the case, according to Phelps.

 As a result, prosecutors argue, he should not have been convicted on the culpable homicide charge chosen by the judge.